Rarysoft/bf/README.md

 `BFLooper` classes.
 To instantiate a `BFExecutor`, implementations of the `Input`, `Output`, and `Memory` interfaces are required.

+### Input

-The only provided `Input` implementation is the `NullInput`, which immediately returns a `null` input (`0x00`) whenever input is read.
+Three `Input` implementations are provided.
+First is the `NullInput`, which immediately returns a `null` input (`0x00`) whenever input is read.
+Next is `FileInput`, which reads from a file.
+Also included is `Pipe`, which is both an `Input` implementation and an `Output` implementation.
+It pipes the output from one program into the input of another.

+### Output

-The only provided `Output` implementation is `ConsoleOutput`, which prints directly to the system console.
+Three `Output` implementation are provided.
+First is `ConsoleOutput`, which prints directly to the system console.
+Next is `FileOutput`, which writes to a file.
+Also included is `Pipe`, described previously.

+### Memory

 There are two provided abstract base `Memory` classes for extension, and two concrete implementations of those base classes.
 The concrete implementations are `Unsigned8BitMemory`, `Unsigned16BitMemory`, `Signed8BitMemory`, and